hlmtre/pybot/README.md

 pybot runs on python ~~2.6~~ and 2.7, on both windows and linux. python versions > 3 are in the works.

+**master branch should be stable. feature branches can be broken at any time.**

 (Now probably more than) 10-second TL;DR:
 =========================================